top of page

 How can we make visible experiences for which words are often lacking?

-"Making the Invisible Visible" is a participatory art project in cooperation with the Kiel Pain Clinic.
-Patients and professionals jointly develop artistic forms of expression for the difficult-to-describe experiences of migraine.
-The central question is how art can open up new spaces for communication, understanding, and social visibility.
+"Making the Invisible Visible" is a participatory art project with the University Hospital Schleswig-Holstein in Kiel (UKSH) and patient representatives.
+Patients and healthcare professionals are collaboratively developing artistic forms of expression for the difficult-to-describe experiences of migraine.
+The project focuses on how art can open up new spaces for communication, understanding, and social visibility.

 BACKGROUND